springrain/zorm/README.md

 	}
 }

-//TestQueryRow 06.
+// TestQueryRow 06.
 Test query a struct object func TestQueryRow(t *testing.T) {

 	// Declares a pointer to an object that holds the returned data demo := demoStruct{}

 	// finder used to construct the query
-	//finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
+	// finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
-	//finder = zorm.NewSelectFinder(demoStructTableName, "id,userName") // select id,userName from t_demo
+	// finder = zorm.NewSelectFinder(demoStructTableName, "id,userName") // select id,userName from t_demo
 	finder := zorm.NewFinder().Append("SELECT * FROM " + demoStructTableName) // select * from t_demo
-	//finder by default, sql injection checking is enabled to disallow concatenation of 'single quotes in statements.
+	// finder by default, sql injection checking is enabled to disallow concatenation of 'single quotes in statements.
 You can set finder.injectioncheck = false to undo the restriction

-	//finder.Append The first argument is the statement and the following arguments are the corresponding values in the correct order.
+	// finder.Append The first argument is the statement and the following arguments are the corresponding values in the correct order.
 Uniform use of statements? zorm handles database differences
-	//in (?)
+	// in (?)
 Arguments must have () parentheses, not in? finder.Append("WHERE id=? and active in(?) ", "20210630163227149563000042432429", []int{0, 1})

 	// How do I use like
-	//finder.Append("WHERE id like ? ", "20210630163227149563000042432429%")
+	// finder.Append("WHERE id like ? ", "20210630163227149563000042432429%")

-	//If the value of "has" is true, the database has data has, err := zorm.QueryRow(ctx, finder, &demo)
+	// If the value of "has" is true, the database has data has, err := zorm.QueryRow(ctx, finder, &demo)

 	if err != nil { // Mark the test failed